Check out the main squaresLab@CMU website for more information on my group and students, and our various research projects.

 If you are a PhD student elsewhere interested in visiting, please contact me directly.
 Note that your chances will be much better if you secure an outside fellowship to support your visit, and even better than that if your research advisor emails me about you as well.

-Note that the Masters of Software Engineering program is very strong, but is an industry/practitioner-oriented (rather than a research-oriented) degree.
+The Masters of Software Engineering program is an industry/practitioner-oriented (rather than a research-oriented) degree.
 I do not participate in the MSE admissions process.
 If you’d like to do research with me, apply to our PhD program instead.
+If you are a current MSE student who has developed an interest in research, contact me as noted above.